Rizwan-Ishaq/SocialGraphPage/index.md

 - Pseudo-Dionysius the Areopagite

 The time of the ancient Greek philosophers has peaked, but the Greek presence is still very prominent.
 There has been a significant increase in names relating to the Roman Empire - names ending with the latin suffix "-us" and quite a lot of persons named "of Alexandria" (although located in Egypt, Alexandria was a flourishing part of the Roman Empire - until 641 AD, but that's a different story).
 The three most influential persons of the time are people we have never heard of (which in itself is interesting), they all have Greek roots.

+Now, with some working knowledge of western philosophy, one might ask: Where is Augustine of Hippo?
+He is probably the most renowned person in philosophy and theology from that time.
+Fear not: with respect to most people influenced throughout history Augustine of Hippo is second highest in this bin, only surpassed by Plotinus.

 ## The Islamic Golden Age: Year 500-1000